► What is an International Driving Permit?

 Further reading around Brexit

 In this handy explainer we look at all of these topical questions.
-Follow our step-by-step guide and find out if you'll need one and how you can best prepare yourself for any Easter or summer holidays driving abroad, safe in the knowledge that you can still drive unimpeded across the barriers of bureaucratic red tape.
+Follow our step-by-step guide and find out if you'll need one and how you can best prepare yourself for any 2019 holidays driving abroad, safe in the knowledge that you can still drive unimpeded across the barriers of bureaucratic red tape.

 Will I need an International Driving Permit after Brexit?

 It seems likely that you will.
 As with so much of the political landscape around Britain's departure from the European Union, a lot remains unknown.
-But the best advice is to apply for an international licence now, as your current photocard UK driving licence will no longer be accepted in EU countries, as it is today, in the event of a no-deal Brexit from 29 March 2019.
+But the best advice is to apply for an international licence now, as your current photocard UK driving licence will no longer be accepted in EU countries, as it is today, in the event of a no-deal Brexit on 31 October 2019.

-If a deal is struck between prime minister Theresa May's government and Brussels, then it is likely that your British licence will continue to work in any transition period.
+If a deal is struck between prime minister Boris Johnson's government and Brussels, then it is likely that your British licence will continue to work in any transition period.
 Think of the IDP as an insurance policy in case the worst happens.

 If you're driving further afield in countries outside Europe, the rules are unchanged.
 So if you have a trip to somewhere exotic such as China, the US or Japan, chances are you'll need an IDP already.
 Read on to find out how you can apply for one.